kristjan97/google-foo-bar/README.md

 It opens a Chrome driver that will scrape 100 questions submitted to Stackoverflow and querry them into Google.
 Each querry will be checked for the Google foo bar challenge invitation.

+This bot requires permission to take screenshots of your screen and control mouse movements.

 Created by: **Kristjan von Bulow**

 ## User Stories